ericclaus14/Invoke-ManagementUpgrade/README.md

-2020 TSC Meetings - Windows Admin Workshop.
-Under Construction.
+PowerShell code from the 2020 TSC Convention - Windows Admin breakout session.